Paola Brings Luxury Home

 Aquilina means “little eagle” in italian.
 Aquilina is my sister’s middle name-beautiful, sometimes flighty and strong.
-This hosta plant is incredibly changeable through the seasons.
-Here, you can see light shining through her leaf even as dew sparkles across the surface.
-“They’ll know you by the company you keep.”
+Here, you can see light shining through her leaf with dew sparkling across the surface.
+Only one left!“They’ll know you by the company you keep.”
 No raspberries were eaten in this photo shoot.
-But she’s still a crowd pleaser.
-The same hosta as Aquilina, this photo was taken some time after it when a neighboring spirea plant was blooming gracefully over top.
-Marvelous partners.
+This photo was taken with a neighboring spirea plant blooming gracefully over top.
+Beautiful partners.

 The flowers of this hosta are unique in their size and creamy whiteness.
 People don’t often look to a hosta for its flowers.
-Until I started photographing this one, I had no great use for them either.
-I’m a huge gardenia fan –Classic reminds me of that treasured hot house plant.
-And better.
-It’s both beautiful and hardy.
+I’m a huge gardenia fan –Classic reminds me of a treasured hot house plant.

 Palma has soft, calm green colors that blend with any décor.
 This pillow was made from a hosta called August Moon.
 Clean, green leaves allow light to play across an otherwise quiet surface with enticing results.

-Peachy, is without a doubt, a wildly desirable pillow for rose lovers.
-She’s the least predictable of the roses, in that the lines are a little out of sync- but she’s so comfortable with that- as only the most beautiful personalities are.
+Peachy, is a wildly desirable pillow for rose lovers.
+She’s the least predictable of the roses, in that the lines are a little out of sync.
 Salmon-hued roses have always been a favorite of my mother- which is good enough for me.